Harmonic maps to Hadamard spaces and a universal higher Teichm\"{u}ller space: Introduction

 The Schoen conjecture \cite{Schoenconjecture} asserts that every quasi-isometric embedding from the hyperbolic plane $\H^2$ to itself is within bounded distance of a unique harmonic map.
 In other words, the conjecture is a positive answer to Problem \ref{problem}, together with a uniqueness statement, for this class of maps.
 By the above discussion, this can be reformulated as saying that every quasi-symmetric map from $\H^2$ to $\H^2$ has a unique quasi-isometric harmonic extension.
 Li and Wang \cite{liHarmonicRoughIsometries1998} conjectured the same when $\H^2$ is replaced by a symmetric space of rank 1.

 The Schoen conjecture was one of the motivations behind Gromov's paper \cite{GromovFoliatedPlateau}, and it continued to provoke much work over the intervening 25 years \cite{Markovic2,Markovic3,liHarmonicRoughIsometries1998, HardtWolf,BonsanteSchlenker,Tam-Wan} until it was finally resolved in the affirmative by Markovic in 2015 \cite{Markovic}.
 Shortly after, Benoist and Hulin proved that every quasi-isometric embedding between (possibly different) rank 1 symmetric spaces is within bounded distance of a harmonic map \cite{BH1}.
 They later extended this further \cite{BH2}, replacing rank 1 symmetric spaces by pinched Hadamard manifolds, and relaxing somewhat the conditions on $f$.
 The theorem for quasi-isometric embeddings was later extended in \cite{SidlerWenger2021harmonicqie} to allow $Y$ to be a locally compact Gromov hyperbolic Hadamard space.
+Further extensions were made by To\v{s}i\'{c} \cite{Tosic,TosicII} and Pankka-Souto \cite{pankka2017harmonicextensionsquasiregularmaps}.

 Although the strict negative curvature assumptions in the works of Markovic and Benoist-Hulin allow for more techniques than we have access to in our setting, our general methods recover most of their results.
 In particular, using Theorem \ref{thm: main Donaldson-Corlette} we simplify the proof of the main theorem of \cite{BH1}.